ni/nimi-python/docs/nidcpower/class.rst

         Specifies a limit for positive voltage slew rate, in volts per microsecond, for output cutoff.
         If the voltage increases at a rate that exceeds this limit, the output is disconnected.

-        To find out whether an output has exceeded this limit, call the :py:meth:`nidcpower.Session.query_latched_output_cutoff_state` with :py:data:`~nidcpower.OutputCutoffReason.VOLTAGE_CHANGE_HIGH` as the output cutoff reason.
+        To find out whether an output has exceeded this limit, call the :py:meth:`nidcpower.Session.query_latched_output_cutoff_state` with :py:data:`~nidcpower.NIDCPOWER_VAL_OUTPUT_CUTOFF_REASON_POSITIVE_VOLTAGE_CHANGE` as the output cutoff reason.

         .. note:: Refer to Supported Properties by Device for information about supported devices.

+        .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the